 Many of the finest French clocks had ébauche movements.
 Ebauche movements were machine made and unfinished.
-The clockmaker would finish making the clock entirely by hand, fitting the gears together between the plates, the escapement, the pendulum, the dial, the hands, to complete the clock.
+The clockmaker would finish making the clock, fitting the escapement, the dial, the hands, the mainspring, to complete the clock.
 Ebauche movements had standard parts, as much as possible, to benefit from economies of scale.
-Frédéric Japy (1749 - 1813) began to manufacture ébauches by hand-operated machine tools in 1776.
+Frédéric Japy (1749 - 1813) began to manufacture ébauches by machine tools in 1776.
 French Ebauche clocks would change little over the next 150 years, by the time production ceased around 1930.

 The first clock on this page was made by Japy Frères, circa 1920.
 Most Ebauche clocks had no markings that showed who manufactured the clock, but several prominent makers, such as Japy, Marti, and Vincenti, marked their movements.

 Only a professional should work on a French clock.
 Examples of this vintage often had strike mechanisms with a rack and a snail.
 Take extreme care when removing the gathering pallet.

 The escape wheel has very fine teeth that are very easily damaged.
 The pivots are very small, hard and brittle, making them difficult to polish.